cosmos/cosmos-sdk/README.md

 An example is worth a 1000 words, so please take a look [at this example](https://github.com/tendermint/basecoin/blob/develop/cmd/paytovote/main.go#L25-L31).
 Note for now it is in a dev branch.
 You can use the same technique in your own repo.

+## Using the CLI

+The basecoin cli can be used to start a stand-alone basecoin instance (`basecoin start`), or to start basecoin with tendermint in the same process (`basecoin start --in-proc`).
+It can also be used to send transactions, eg. `basecoin sendtx --to 0x4793A333846E5104C46DD9AB9A00E31821B2F301 --amount 100` See `basecoin --help` and `basecoin [cmd] --help` for more details`.

 ## Tutorials and Other Reading